 23-24.
-HOUSEHOLD PHYSICS.-A course arranged for Home Economics majors.
+HOUSEHOLD PHYSICS.-A course in General Physics arranged for Home Economics majors.
 Elective for Juniors.

 Three class periods a week, first semester; two class periods and one three-hour laboratory period a week, second semester.
 Credit, six semester hours.